-Traffic Signs Regulating Right-of-Way
+7. Traffic Signs Regulating Right-of-Way

 There are four main traffic signs that regulate the right of way on crossings or intersections in absence of traffic lights.

-Priority road sign is posted before the intersection inside buildup areas and after the intersection outside buildup areas.
+The priority road sign is posted before the intersection inside buildup areas and after the intersection outside buildup areas.
 The stop sign is often assisted by a thick white line, called stop line (Haltelinie).
 Driver must stop the vehicle before this stop line before proceeding.

-Kinked or Curved Priority Road
+8. Kinked or Curved Priority Road

 Indicates that traffic on the priority road (indicated by the wide, curved black line) has the right-of-way at the next junction.

-In above illustration, general right before left rule is not applicable because priority is assigned through sign boards and road markings.
+In the above illustration, the general right before left rule is not applicable because the priority is assigned through signboards and road markings.
 Traffic coming from road A and road D has the right of way.

-1. In the situation illustrated below, a vehicle from the road A wants to drive to the road C and at the same time, a vehicle from the road D also wants to drive to the road B.
+In the situation illustrated below, a vehicle from road A wants to drive to the road C and at the same time, a vehicle from the road D also wants to drive to the road B.

-If the intersecting roads have the same level of priority, right before left rule is applied.
-The vehicle coming from road A has priority over the vehicle approaching from the road D, as road A is on the right of road D. The same rule applies if both vehicles want to drive to the road B or road C simultaneously.
+If the intersecting roads have the same level of priority, the right before left rule is applied.
+The vehicle coming from road A has priority over the vehicle approaching from the road D, as road A is on the right of road D. The same rule applies if both vehicles want to drive to road B or road C simultaneously.

 From red to green